BluntKatana/advent-of-code-2024/README.md

 # advent-of-code-2024

-Code is looking ugly still, will see whether I clean it up or not.
+Code is looking ugly and non-performant in some places, will see whether I clean it up or not.

 Written in typescript using Bun :)